ClouDesire/docusaurus/docs/syndication.md

 ## Security

-### Securing your endpoint
+### Securing your endpoint via HMAC signature validation

 For security reasons, you probably want to limit requests on the specified endpoint(s) to those coming from us.
-If you set a **secret token** in the **application configuration** every event notification **payload will be signed** with and **HMAC hexdigest**.

-### Validating payload signature

-Once you have configured a secret token in your application configuration, a hash signature for each payload will be in the `CMW-Event-Signature` HTTP header.
+Once you have configured a secret token in your product edit page, a hash signature for each payload will be in the `CMW-Event-Signature` HTTP header.
 The goal is to compute a hash using your secret token, and ensure that the hashes match.

 e.g. in Java, using **[Apache Commons Codec](https://commons.apache.org/proper/commons-codec/)**: